JohnYoussef-hub/codewars-solutions/README.md

 This project contains my solutions to programming problems from Codewars.
 I’m working on these challenges to improve my coding skills.
 The goal is to document my progress and keep the solutions organized.

 ## What’s Included?
-- Solutions to Codewars problems.
+- My solutions to Codewars problems.
-- Each solution is in a separate file, with comments explaining the approach (where applicable).
+- Each solution is in a separate file, with comments explaining the approach and problem description (where applicable).
 - The project will be updated with new problems as I solve them.

 ## Notes